 We need leaders and I am impressed with Gavin Williamson to date and the First Sea Lord, lets hope Gen Carelton – Smith lives up their impressive lead

 The current state of affairs both in Europe and the US, is of great concern to many.
 Under Trump, the relationship shows signs of modifying to the point, his country may reduce its defence commitments in Europe?
 That would impact on NATO in terms of planning and also on members current defence budgets.
 There may be some growing dsiquite in Washington in regards to current European defence budgets, and the planned trade tariffs against US goods will not improve the climate?
 Reliance on maintaining US contributions could be at risk.
-I for one feel Trump will play tough and demand… Read more »
+I for one feel Trump will play tough and demand evidence of substantial military spending inside Europe and the EU, before the tempo changes back to one of more meaninful support.

 ?